jraebrown/dotfiles/README.md

 * [asdf][asdf]
 * [Starship][starship]

-All of the above and more are included in [Mac Bootstrap][mac-bootstrap]
+All of the above and more are included in [Mac Bootstrap][jrb-mac-bootstrap]

 ## Installation